diagrams/diagrams-doc/doc/cmdline.rst

 > -- Animation
 >
-> a :: Animation Cairo R2
+> a :: Animation Cairo V2 Double
 > a = ...
 >
 > main = mainWith a